oivio/LyraUI/README.md

 - UIExtension
 ```

-2. Into project Config folder vopy folders from LyraUI/Config including files like DefaultScalability.ini and DefaultDeviceProfiles.ini the rest is optional
+2. Into your project Config folder copy folders from LyraUI/Config including files like DefaultScalability.ini and DefaultDeviceProfiles.ini the rest is optional

 3. It is requied to update ini files manuly or from Project Settings

-Instruction from project settings:
+Project settings to change or update :

 ```
   - [Project / Maps & Modes] -> Game Instance Class = LyraGameInstance